vitworks/F1FeederAngularApp/README.md

+# F1 Feeder App

+Takes API data from Formula 1 and displays it in the app.
+This is based off of popular angular-seed.

-# angular-seed — the seed for AngularJS apps
+## angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these